Where do I park?

 Yes.
 There is also a 'patient line' bedside phone service.
 We request that mobile phone calls are limited in respect of your neighbours and that you turn off/down your ring tone to prevent disturbances.

 What are the visiting times?

-We promote a family orientated environment and therefore welcome visitors, although we can only allow two to three visitors at the bedside at a time.
+We promote a family orientated environment and therefore welcome visitors, however we can only accommodate two visitors at the bedside at a time.
 We request that they respect the following visiting hours:

 - Labour ward: